adamzavien/Age-in-Minutes/README.md

 # Age-in-Minutes
-Prompts the user for their date of birth in YYYY-MM-DD format and then prints how old they are in minutes
+Prompts the user for their date of birth in YYYY-MM-DD format and then prints their age in minutes

 ## Modules Imported
 1. datetime (https://docs.python.org/3/library/datetime.html)